shivangp76/sioyek/docs/commands/keyboard_select.md

 for_commands:

 doc_body:
 Displays a tag next to each word in the document, selects the text corresponding to the entered begin and end tag (separated by a space).
+If only a single tag is entered, then we just select that word.